Schmucks. How easily can you pick one out of a crowd?

 Locks of Love is a non-profit that collects hair donations to create wigs for children who’ve lost their hair as a result of a medical diagnosis.

 They collect hair in 10-inch bundles.
-Their policy covers everything from perms (accepted), hair cut years ago (accepted, so long as its been kept in a ponytail or braid), and colored or bleached (not acceptable).
+Their policy covers everything from perms (accepted), hair cut years ago (accepted, so long as it has been kept in a ponytail or braid), and colored or bleached (not acceptable).
 Dreadlocks are also on the no-no list.

 But that list says nothing about lice.